whoward/docs/markdown/reference/rest-api.md

 URL: `https://saucelabs.com/rest/v1/:username/jobs/:job_id/assets`

-**Response fields:** (each of these fields will be set to "null" if the specific asset isn't captured for a job):
+**Response Fields:** (each of these fields will be set to "null" if the specific asset isn't captured for a job):

 * `sauce-log`: [string] Name of the Sauce log recorded for a job
+* `screenshots`: [array of strings] List of screenshot names captured by a job
 * `selenium-log`: [string] Name of the selenium Server log file produced by a job
 * `video`: [string] Name of the video file name recorded for a job
-* `screenshots`: [array of strings] List of screenshot names captured by a job

 **Example Request:**
 ```bash